 Set up a few Google Alerts and Twitter keyword alerts with terms from your pitch to follow the trends.
 You will be more relevant if you keep up with the latest news of the industry.

-No matter what source you choose, your objective with secondary research is to figure out where the industry is headed, identify the players in the space, understand the types of products being sold and their perceived value by customers (if any).
+No matter what source you choose, the objective of conducting secondary research is to figure out where the industry is headed, identify the players in the space, understand the types of products being sold and their perceived value by customers (if any).

 If you can start making sense of the decision-making process of prospects and find the industry influencers, you’re doing very well.
 Your goal is to become one of them.